 Notification of a place of residence

 Foreign nationals (mid to long-term residents) must visit their municipal office to file a notification of a place of residence within 14 days of setting a place of residence.

 In the case of changing to a new address, you must visit the municipal office to file.
 You should file the notification of a place of residence within 14 days upon moving to the new address.

 Notification of change of name, date of birth, gender, nationality/region

 If you need to change your personal information, you must visit the Regional Immigration Bureau and file within 14 days upon arrival in Japan.

 Application to update the period of validity of the resident card

-If the resident card due to expire on his 16th birthday, it is required to apply to renew the period of validity of the residence.
+If the residence card is due to expire on his 16th birthday, reapplication is required.
+It is to update the period of validity of the card.

 Application for re-issuance of a residence card

 In case of loss, stolen, or damaged residence card, apply for re-issuance as soon as possible.